-If parents have any objections on the basis of their religion to routine physical examinations, first aid in emergencies, or other medical procedures that might occur in school, it is important that they contact the school in writing so that information may be recorded.
-Notwithstanding the receipt of such notice, if school personnel believe that the student is experiencing a medical emergency, they will contact 911 for assistance.
+If parents have any objections based on their religion to routine physical examinations, first aid in emergencies, or other medical procedures that might occur in school, it is important that they contact the school in writing so that information may be recorded.
+Not withstanding the receipt of such notice, if a staff member believes that the student is experiencing a medical emergency, they will contact 911 for assistance.